davidmweber/lxc-kafka-playground/README.md

 lxc exec <container-name> /root/ksql/bin/ksql-server-start -daemon /root/ksql.properties
 ```

-Accesing the container requires that you have its IP address.
+Accessing the container requires that you have its IP address.
 You can obtain
 it using `lxc list` or using the following command:

 ```bash